 1313 Fairmont | November 1, 2019

-“Stay here,” Tony told Sara, “and wear this,” he handed her a flat metal cross on a silver chain.
+“Stay here,” Tony told Sara, “and wear this,” he handed her a crucifix on a silver chain.
 The street lamp at the foot of the steps wavered as he opened the car door and stepped up on the sidewalk.

 Sarah got out of the driver’s side.
 “I’m coming with you.”